tonyastolfi/batteries/doc/how-to/write-the-docs.md

 make mkdocs
 ```

 _** NOTE: ** The shell commands in this document assume you have the documentation tools installed.
-If you want to do install them on your machine natively, you can check `batteries/docker/Dockerfile` to see how they are installed for CI pipelines.
-The recommended method, however, is do run all commands inside a Docker container using the `batteries/script/run-with-docker.sh` script.
-Example:_
+If you want to install them on your machine natively, you can check `batteries/docker/Dockerfile` to see how they are installed for CI pipelines.
+The recommended method, however, is to run all commands inside a Docker container using the `batteries/script/run-with-docker.sh` script.
+Example:

 ```shell
 script/run-with-docker.sh make serve-docs